 When are Havasu Falls permits available?

-The Havasupai Tribe begins taking reservations every year on February 1st.
+The Havasupai Tribe begins taking reservations every year on February 1st at 8:00am Arizona time.

 How long should I go for?